Health & Exercise Sciences

 Students are strongly advised to check with individual graduate programs for specific requirements.

-Bachelor of Arts Major in Health, Exercise, and Sport Sciences Concentration in Human Performance
+Bachelor of Arts Major in Health and Exercise Sciences Concentration in Human Performance

 The Health and Exercise Science concentration is scientifically based and human oriented.
 It prepares students for careers and/or further graduate study for health clubs, corporate fitness/wellness, sport performance, nutrition and exercise/work physiology.
 A primary goal of this concentration is to provide a scholarly environment in classes and laboratories that supports and encourages the application of theoretical concepts.
 Students study and apply principles relevant to enhancement of human and sport performance.

-In addition to completing the Health, Exercise and Sport Sciences, students that study Human Performance must successfully complete a series of courses within the department and courses drawn from the life and physical sciences.
+In addition to completing the Health and Exercise Sciences, students that study Human Performance must successfully complete a series of courses within the department and courses drawn from the life and physical sciences.

 Students must complete a minimum of 120 units with a Pacific cumulative and major/program grade point average of 2.0 in order to earn the bachelor of arts degree with a major in health, exercise and sport sciences with a concentration in human performance.